 We believe we have the financial capacity to fund our existing capital program through our predictable and growing cash flow from operations, access to capital markets, including through our Corporate ATM program and our DRP, portfolio management, cash on hand and substantial committed credit facilities.
+Annually, in fourth quarter, we extend and renew our credit facilities as required.
 In light of the 2018 FERC Actions initially proposed in March 2018, further drop downs of assets into TC PipeLines, LP were considered to no longer be a viable funding lever.
 In addition, the TC PipeLines, LP ATM program ceased to be utilized.
-Pursuant to the 2018 FERC Actions issued on July 18, 2018, it is yet to be determined if and when in the future these might be restored as competitive financing options.
+Pursuant to the 2018 FERC Actions on July 18, 2018, it is yet to be determined if and when in the future these might be restored as competitive financing options.
 See the 2018 FERC Actions section for further information.

-At June 30, 2018, our current assets totaled \$5.4 billion and current liabilities amounted to \$10.4 billion, leaving us with a working capital deficit of \$5.0 billion compared to a working capital deficit of \$5.2 billion at December 31, 2017.
+At September 30, 2018, our current assets totaled \$5.1 billion and current liabilities amounted to \$11.0 billion, leaving us with a working capital deficit of \$5.9 billion compared to \$5.2 billion at December 31, 2017.
 Our working capital deficit is considered to be in the normal course of business and is managed through:

-- · our ability to generate cash flow from operations - our access to capital markets - approximately \$9.3 billion of unutilized, unsecured credit facilities.
+- · our ability to generate cash flow from operations - our access to capital markets - approximately \$9.5 billion of unutilized, unsecured credit facilities.